belfortlabs/hello-fpga/README.md

 # BELFORT FHE Accelerator

-This repo provides a weighted-sum demo application implemented on TFHE-rs, and enables FPGA acceleration on it.
+This repo provides demo applications implemented on TFHE-rs, and enables FPGA acceleration on it.

 Check out the [How to migrate your code for FPGA acceleration?](#how-to-migrate-your-code-for-fpga-acceleration) section below to migrate your application.
 The following steps enable Belfort FPGA acceleration of your THFE-rs code: